hpc/charliecloud/doc/tutorial.rst

    The image directory is mounted read-only by default so it can be shared by multiple Charliecloud containers in the same or different jobs.
-It can be mounted read-write with :code:`ch-run -w`.
+It can be mounted read-write with :code:`ch-run -w` if you are not using SquashFS.

 .. warning::